 Protecting the eyes from UV rays is easy and does work.

 The majority of UV damage to eyes is caused by an accumulation of small amounts of damage over many years.
 Just by wearing a good quality, close fitting pair of sunglasses with 100% UV protection when outdoors, you can eliminate your chance of getting UV related eye diseases.
-And yes, this does work, I personally know of people in their seventies who have protected their eyes with sunglasses every-time they are outdoors, and who’s eyes show no signs of UV related ageing, retaining 20/20 vision so they don’t even require prescription eyewear to see.
+And yes, this does work, I know of people in their seventies who have protected their eyes with sunglasses every-time they are outdoors, and whose eyes show no signs of UV related ageing, retaining 20/20 vision so they don’t even need prescription eyewear to see.

 PS.
 As you can understand after reading this post the eyes do everything they possibly can to avoid blindness by absorbing UV rays so the UV does not reach the retina.
 But this comes at a cost which I have just gone through.
 The absorption of UV rays in the vitreous by the chromophores, breaks down the normal jelly like structure to a more liquid structure.
 This then allows for a “vitreous detachment“, were the vitreous pulls away from the retina and in some people can cause the retina to tear with possible loss of sight.
 This vitreous detachment starts to occur in adult’s at 50 years plus, so as someone who wore sunglasses regularly (but not while surfing) I was lucky to have an extra 10+ years before this happened to me.
 So follow my advice below: